EciStg/order-placement/order/README.md

 ![img](../images/order-class-diagram.puml.png)

 -   **reference:** an identify function that relates an entity to an actor. [required] when describing the stock request and [required] when describing an item in the collection
+-   **code:** software facing identity function; used to identify the object to a software system
 -   **name:** [optional] name of the stock request or stock item
 -   **description:** [optional] description of the stock request or stock item
 -   **remarks:** [optional] human to human communication
+-   **when:** [optional] date and time when the request was placed
--   **location:** [optional] when a good or service is being ordered for a specific asset the location tells you exactly where to find the asset
+-   **whenExepcted:** [optional] when the buyer expects the good or service to be delivered
+-   **billTo:** [optional] the person or organization the paying for or financing the goods and sevices
 -   **buyer:** [required] when describing the stock requrest. the person or organization inquiring about goods and services
 -   **consumer:** [optional] the person or organization the buyer is acting for
--   **billTo:** [optional] the person or organization the paying for or financing the goods and sevices
+-   **seller:** [optional] the person or organization providing goods and services to buyers and consumers
 -   **shipTo:** the location of where purchases will be sent or services provided. also may include location contact information. [required] when describing the stock request.
 -   **shipppingMethod:** [optional] name of the carrier and method or SLA.
--   **when:** [optional] date and time when the request was placed
--   **whenExepcted:** [optional] when the buyer expects the good or service to be delivered
+-   **location:** [optional] when a good or service is being ordered for a specific asset the location tells you exactly where to find the asset
 -   **make:** [optional] make of the good being ordered or serviced
 -   **model:** [optional] model of the good being ordered or serviced
 -   **serialNumber:** [optional] manufacturer serial number of the good being ordered for, or serviced
 -   **quantity:** [required] required when describing a good or service. the number of goods or services the buyer wishes to purchase
+-   **unitMeasure:** [optional] each, box, etc.
 -   **unitCost:** [required] required when describing a good or server. the amount of currency required to purchase the good or service
--   **unitMeasure:** [optional] each, box, etc.
 -   **total:** [optional] financial details of the transaction
 -   **currency:** [optional] describes the transactional currency
 -   **itemsCount:** [optional] if there is only one item in the request. [required] if there is more than one item in the request